WeAllJS/wheelie-slack-app/README.md

 Next, go to Interactivity & Shortcuts and set `https://<appname>.herokuapp.com/button` as the Request URL.

-#### Slack Commands
+#### Slash Commands

-In the Slack Commands section, set up all the Wheelie commands as follows, using `https://<appname>.herokuapp.com/command` as the Request URL for all of them (the same endpoint is shared across all commands).
+In the Slash Commands section, set up all the Wheelie commands as follows, using `https://<appname>.herokuapp.com/command` as the Request URL for all of them (the same endpoint is shared across all commands).